-Alternative 4 is designed to help prevent recreational fishing for a species or species complex from continuing when it is known through MRIP landings that the recreational ACL has been or will soon be exceeded.
+Preferred Alternative 4 is designed to help prevent recreational fishing for a species or species complex from continuing when it is known through MRIP landings that the recreational ACL has been or will soon be exceeded.
 Allowing fishing to continue under these conditions would only exacerbate the magnitude of ACL paybacks, shorten future seasons even more, or depending on the size of the overage, eliminate a recreational fishing season altogether for one or more years.
 Of the species in Table 4.1.1.3, the recreational portion of the snapper grouper fisheries for snowy grouper is the species most vulnerable to such a scenario.
+However, an increase in the commercial and recreational ACLs is proposed for snowy grouper through Regulatory Amendment 22 to the Snapper Grouper FMP, which has been approved by the South Atlantic Council.
 While it is not possible to determine the specific economic effects without knowing the potential extent of the impact of the AMs, minimizing recreational overages would reduce the longer term direct negative economic impacts.
 Sub-alternative 4a would allow the Regional Administrator to close a recreational sector during a season only if the stock is overfished.
 Preferred Sub-alternative 4b would give the Regional Administrator more flexibility to close a recreational sector during a season regardless of the status of the stock.
 Sub-alternative 4a would be less likely to cause short term direct economic effects compared to Preferred Sub-alternative 4b because fewer species potentially would be affected.
 However, Preferred Sub-alternative 4b would be more likely to prevent long term, direct economic effects compared to Sub-alternative 4a.
 Regardless of which alternatives are chosen under Action 1, none of the potential direct or indirect economic effects are expected to be significant when compared to the status quo.